tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 1. Use a password manager to generate and remember all your passwords
    - Choose a good master password.
 Consider a phrase instead of a word.
 Don't use an old compromised password for this.
 Don't make it too hard to remember, as forgetting would be a disaster.
    - Us instructors, use [KeePassXC](https://keepassxc.org/) and [LastPass](https://www.lastpass.com/), and other staff use [Dashlane](https://www.dashlane.com/)
    - All three options are plenty secure.
-KeePassXC is the most secure option, but unfortunatly it's not hosted online (passwords saved to your disk, encrypted with your master password)
+KeePassXC is the most secure option, but unfortunately it's not hosted online (passwords saved to your disk, encrypted with your master password)
    - LastPass and Dashlane store passwords on their online server, encrypted with your master password.
 This allows them to be easily used between multiple computers.

 ### SSH guide

 ### Set Visual Studio Code as Gits' default merge editor

-Save yourself the hastle of having to learn terminal text editors (like vim) by running these 4 commands:
+Save yourself the hassle of having to learn terminal text editors (like vim) by running these 4 commands:

 ```bash
 git config --global merge.tool vscode